rstacruz/minitest-should_syntax/README.md

 it "should work" do
   book = Book.new title: "Pride & Prejudice"

-  message = "The title should've been set on constructor." book.title.should.blaming(message) == "Pride & Prejudice" end
+  message = "The title should've been set on constructor" book.title.should.blaming(message) == "Pride & Prejudice" end
 ```